Dark Mode Light Mode

 Negroni

-Negroni is one of the clearest examples of how a strong identity can be built with minimal ingredients.
-It requires no elaborate presentation or modern reinterpretation.
-With its precise structure and slow, deliberate drinking rhythm, it represents a distinct sense of balance.
+The Negroni is one of the clearest examples of building a strong identity with minimal ingredients.
+It does not rely on elaborate presentation or modern techniques.
+Its defined flavor profile, measured structure and slow evolution represent a distinct rhythm.

 What Does Negroni Mean?

-The Negroni takes its name from Count Camillo Negroni, whose preference for a stronger drink in early 20th-century Italy inspired its creation.
-In a gastronomic context, Negroni represents equal proportions, defined aromas and a philosophy of minimal intervention.
+The Negroni takes its name from Count Camillo Negroni, who inspired the creation of the cocktail in the early 20th century.
+In a gastronomic context, however, the Negroni represents a specific philosophy: equal proportions, clear aromatics and minimal intervention.

 How Did the Negroni Originate?